pigeonposse/bravecore/README.md

 * installation of `ollama`
 * installation of `bravecore`

-*Once you have installed Ollama and Bravecore, you can run a test by running [bravecore](https://github.com/pigeonposse/bravecore)
+*Once you have installed Ollama and Bravecore, you can run a test by running [brainvat](https://github.com/pigeonposse/brainvat)
-, which is powered by Bravecore features that add additional functionality and power to bravecore.*
+, which is powered by Bravecore features that add additional functionality and power to brainvat.*

 ## Installation